-For rare side effects, please refer to the package insert.
+For rare Hana contraceptive pill side effects, please refer to the package insert.

-Hana can be taken by women and people with a uterus any time between their first ever period and when they reach menopause.
-Hana may not be suitable for some people, for instance, because of allergies.
+Hana contraceptive pills may not be suitable for some people, for instance, because of allergies.
 Read more below on possible reasons that could mean Hana is not suitable for you.

 Reasons you may not be able to take Hana

-Hana contains lactose (milk sugar).
+The Hana pill contains lactose (milk sugar).
 If you are allergic or intolerant to lactose, speak to a doctor before taking Hana.

 - a type of cancer which is affected by sex-steroid hormones